 Your introduction is one of the most important elements of your personal statement, so make it powerful.
 You can start with an interesting or unusual experience that ignited your interest in the field.
 An emotional opening that focuses on a personal story can also give a good impression and encourage the committee members to continue reading your story.

-Personal statements are unique essays that differ from person to person.
-They are supposed to define your experiences and qualifications that make you the right candidate.
-There are many examples that can help you gain inspiration, but ultimately, you need to write a standout statement about your personal experiences.
+Personal statements are unique essays that differ from person to person and define the experiences and qualifications that make you the right candidate.
 Write a compelling essay that not only shows who you are to the university or hiring committee, but also encourages them to invite you to the next stage of the admission or hiring process.

 It is acceptable to highlight your positive traits, but most of your successes and achievements will be on your resume and application.
 Focus on your interest in the program, core values and personal experiences instead.